The road to a championship is paved with perseverance, sweat and a lot of luck.

 To hoist the most prestigious trophy in all of sports, it takes 16 wins in four best-of-seven series.

 When and if your team reaches that point, no wonder the players are so ecstatic and the screams so emotional — they won and it’s finally over.

-The Colorado Avalanche restart their march at 4:30 p.m.
+The Colorado Avalanche restarts its march at 4:30 p.m.
 MST on Sunday, Aug.
 2, against the St. Louis Blues.

 Unlike previous NHL seasons, teams won’t benefit from home-ice advantage or raucous fans.
 The games are set for two hub cities: the Western Conference in Edmonton, Alberta, and the Eastern Conference in Toronto.
 The teams are in their respective bubbles until their season is over.

-So if the Avalanche make a deep run in the NHL playoffs, they’ll remain in that bubble for two months.
+So if the Avalanche makes a deep run in the NHL playoffs, they’ll remain in that bubble for two months.